bobwohljb/MyCodeSnippetInserter/README.md

 4. **Coroutine Patterns** - Insert Kotlin coroutine patterns for asynchronous programming.

 You can access these patterns through:
-- The "My Kotlin Snippets" group in the Code menu
+- The "My Kotlin Snippets" group in the Code menu (for inserting into existing files)
-- A dedicated tool window
+- A dedicated tool window (for creating new files with snippets)
 - A popup dialog from the Tools menu

 ## Usage

 ### Inserting Code Snippets

+To insert code snippets into an existing file:

 1. Open a Kotlin file in the editor
 2. Place the cursor where you want to insert the code